openforcefield/anything-goes/bespokefit_webserver/README.md

 # AWS notes

 * Use an EC2 instance with at least 4 cores, 1 for the gateway and 3 for workers, 1 of each type.
-* Assign an elastic IP to the
+* Assign an elastic IP to the instance so it doesn't get re-jigged on restart